adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 2. Confirm that "PARTNER-PAY" appears in the list of payment methods.

 ### Step 1.6: Test in Storefront
----

 1. Go to your storefront.
 2. Add items to your cart.
 3. Proceed to checkout.
 4. Verify that "PARTNER-PAY" appears in the list of available payment methods.

----

 ## Part II: Add Payment Method Logic
----

 In this section, you'll connect your new payment method to backend logic using Adobe App Builder.
 This ensures that the payment method is validated before an order is placed.

 ### Step 2.1: Enable Payment Method Logic in App Builder
----

 1. Open your lab codespace.
 2. Locate the `ext.config.yaml` file under `src/commerce-backend-ui-1` in your App Builder project.
-3. Add the following payment method package and adjust indentation if needed.
+3. Add the following payment method package and adjust indentation if needed:

 ```yaml
       payment-method:
         license: Apache-2.0
         actions:
           $include: ./actions/payment-method/actions.config.yaml
 ```

 4. **Deploy your changes** to App Builder by running:

 ```bash